Ruler Rolling: Introduction

-In 1985 Hopcroft, Joseph and Whitesides~\cite{HJW85} introduced the problem of folding a carpenter's ruler with $n$ hinged segments of lengths $\ell_1, \ldots, \ell_n$ into an interval of a given length $k$.
-By {\em folding} we mean that each hinge must be either straight or folded 180 degrees, with folded hinges alternating between being folded clockwise and counterclockwise.
-This sounds like a completely geometric problem but it turns out to be equivalent to assigning the numbers $\ell_1, \ldots, \ell_n$ signs ($+$ and $-$) such that the difference between the maximum and minimum partial sums is at most $k$.
-Hopcroft et al.\ showed this problem is NP-hard in the weak sense by a reduction from {\sc Partition}, gave a pseudo-polynomial-time algorithm for it, and gave an $O (n)$-time 2-approximation algorithm.
-C\u{a}linescu and Dumitrescu~\cite{CD05} later gave an FPTAS for it.
+In 1985 Hopcroft, Joseph and Whitesides~\cite{HJW85} introduced the problem of {\sc Ruler Folding}: given the lengths of the segments in a carpenter's ruler each of whose hinges can be left straight or folded 180 degrees, with the directions of the folds alternating between clockwise and counter-clockwise, find the length of the shortest interval into which the ruler can be folded.
+This is equivalent to considering the segments' lengths as a string of positive numbers and assigning each a sign $+$ or $-$ such that the difference between the minimum and maximum partial sums is minimized.
+They showed that the decision version of this problem is NP-complete in the weak sense, via a reduction from {\sc Partition}, and gave a pseudo-polynomial time algorithm for it.
+C\u{a}linescu and Dumitrescu~\cite{CD05} later gave a fully polynomial-time approximation scheme for it.

-Gagie, Saeidi and Sapucaia~\cite{GSS??} recently considered the related problem of wrapping the ruler into the interval instead of folding it.
-By {\em wrapping} we mean that all the folded hinges must be folded 180 degrees clockwise.
-This problem turns out to be equivalent to partitioning the string $\ell_1, \ldots, \ell_n$ of numbers into substrings $S_1, \ldots, S_t$ such that the sum of the numbers in $S_i$ is at most the sum of the numbers in $S_{i + 1}$, for $1 \leq i < t$, and the sum of the numbers in $S_t$ is at most $k$.
-Gagie et al.\ gave an $O (n)$-time algorithm for this problem, based on the $O (n \log n)$-time algorithm for {\sc Longest Increasing Subsequence} that Fredman~\cite{Fre75} analyzed and attributed to Knuth~\cite{Knu73}, thus answering a question posed by O'Rourke during the open-problems session of CCCG '21.